Putin warns West: Moscow has ‘red line’ about Ukraine, NATO

 Earlier this year, a spike in cease-fire violations in the east and a Russian troop concentration near Ukraine fueled war fears, but tensions abated when Moscow pulled back the bulk of its forces after maneuvers in April.

-He argued that to avoid tensions, Russia and the West should negotiate agreements that would take the parties’ security interests into account.
+Putin argued that to avoid tensions, Russia and the West should negotiate agreements that would take the parties’ security interests into account.
 The Russian leader noted that Russia has been strongly worried about NATO’s drills near its borders, pointing at a recent exercise that involved U.S. strategic bombers.

 “Strategic bombers, which carry precision weapons and are capable of carrying nuclear weapons, were flying as close as 20 kilometers (12 miles) to our border,” he said.
 “That represents a threat for us.”